microsoft/busiotools/sensors/Tools/MALT/README.md

 Building the code:

-1) Clone the code for the ConnectionExerciser project.
+1) Clone the code for the MALT project.
 2) Clone the following projects into the libraries directory:

     https://github.com/kroimon/Arduino-SerialCommand